jade-nl/rt.extras/Profiles/Base/README.md

  - No resizing is done, image is kept at full, original size.
  - Output Colour profile is set to *ProPhotoRGB*

-If you do not have access to the *ProPhotoRGB* profile, which is not provided by RawTherapee, consider using one of Elle Stone's well-behaved ICC profiles. *Rec2020* or *LargeRGB* (g18, V2 or V4) might be a good alternative.
+If you do not have access to the *ProPhotoRGB* profile, which is not provided by RawTherapee, consider using one of Elle Stone's well-behaved ICC profiles. *Rec2020* or *LargeRGB* (version 2 or 4 with g18) might be a good alternative.

 - [Nine Degrees Below](https://ninedegreesbelow.com/photography/lcms-make-icc-profiles.html)
 - [elles_icc_profiles on GitHub](https://github.com/ellelstone/elles_icc_profiles)